davecoll3/GotNoBeans/README.md

 * Appealing visual presentation that enhances the user experience.
 * Familiar and intuitive design that negates any learning curve.
 * Feedback when interacting with the site that is also instructive.
-* Color choices for links and buttons should be familar and logical.
+* Colour choices for links and buttons should be familar and logical.
 * A reactive site that is user friendly and well presented on all types of device and screen sizes.
-* Adequate levels of color contrast across the site that presents content in an accessible and easy to read manner.
+* Adequate levels of colour contrast across the site that presents content in an accessible and easy to read manner.

 &nbsp;

 ## Design

 ### Image
-* A large colorful image showing a selection of coffee brewers is used as a background for the site homepage.
+* A large colourful image showing a selection of coffee brewers is used as a background for the site homepage.
 The image itself is visually appealing while also making a direct link to the products sold on the site.
 This immediately demonstrates to the user the purpose of the site and is ovelayed with a 'Shop Now' which encourages them to view the products on offer.
 The tagline of "You do the brew, we'll do the beans" is used to convey that the site specailses in brewing equipment rather than coffee itself.

-### Color Scheme
+### Colour Scheme
+* Black text on a white background forms the main basis of the site.
+This clean and classic pairing offers maximium contrast to the user while also being visually appealing and working well with other colours.
+The navbar is an extremelt dark shade of brown (#1a0d00) which is used to provide a suttle link to that of coffee beans.
+Brown is also used on the footer with an opacity of .5 to add lightness and allow the background image to be seen through it on the homepage.

+* Main Colour Pallet:
+    * Background: #fff
+    * Text: #000
+    * Navbar: #1a0d00
-* Black (#000)...
+    * Footer: rgba(26,13,0,.5)
+    * Buttons and Links: #000, #adb5bd, #0d6efd, #dc3545 (Bootstrap theme colours)

 ### Fonts

-* The Google font of...
+* The Google font of Roboto Mono was chosen for this site.
+A monospaced member of the Roboto family type, this font is optimised for readability on screens across a wide variety of devices and reading environments.
+It works very well with the site theme and helps to provide a clean asthetic.

 ### Structure
 * The information architecture type used for this site is the hierarchical tree structure.
 This common structure allows for simple navigation throughout the site and allows for easy expansion of the site in the future.
 The use of the burger navigation icon, along with a floating return to top button, help to overcome the common issues with this structure on mobile devices.

 <details>